vutran/lctv-bot/README.md

 - **githubLink**
 - **projectInfo**
 - **welcomeMessage**
- - `%user%` - The username of the person that just joined
+ - `%user%` - The username of the person that just joined.
 - **welcomeBackMessage**
- - `%user%` - The username of the person that just joined
+ - `%user%` - The username of the person that just joined.
+- **newFollowerMessage**
+- `%user%` - The username who just followed you.

 # API